Skip to content

 • Serve with a side of tortilla chips, crackers, veggies, and whatever else you love to dip.

-• As adorable as individual 7 layer dip is, you can easily revert back to making a single portion using a baking dish or pie dish like I do with this taco dip.
-Double the recipe to make even more.
+• As adorable as individual 7 layer dip cups are, you can easily revert back to making a large single portion using a baking dish or pie dish like I do with this taco dip.

 7 layer dip in cups.